 Change your expectations

 Following divorce some parents try to control one another through resorting to manipulation, confrontation and bad mouthing.
-Don’t put energy into trying to control your Ex or the situation.
+Don’t put energy into trying to control your co-parent or the situation.
 The most you can do is be the best parent you can be and strive to influence your children in a nurturing supportive way.

 Control your anger

-If you find yourself reacting to something your Ex has said or done, whenever possible find some way to distance yourself from your immediate response.
+If you find yourself reacting to something your co-parent has said or done, whenever possible find some way to distance yourself from your immediate response.
 Give yourself time to vent to a friend, sort through your feelings and cool off.
-Approach your Ex at a later time once you have sorted through things.
+Approach your co-parent at a later time once you have sorted through things.
 Instead of waging a personal attack, stay focused on addressing the issue.
 During times of disagreement, do your best to keep your cool.

 Be supportive of the other parent’s role in your child’s life

-Remember just because your Ex wasn’t a good partner doesn’t mean they can’t be a good parent.
+Remember just because your co-parent wasn’t a good partner doesn’t mean they can’t be a good parent.
 Speak positively about the other parent to your children when possible.
 (If you can’t, you are probably better off not saying anything.)

 Resolve your feelings and issues